EthanBenton/Silver-Garden-Assistant/about_us.md

 in Computer Science.
 This past summer he interned as a Software Developer for the Naval Information Warfare Center.
 Outside of his career, he enjoys developing video games, playing volleyball, and is a hobbyist barber.

+## Aamr Ibrahim
+- Aamr is a transfer senior undergraduate in ODU.
+His hobbies are reading, writing, and hanging out.
+  He's from Sudan, Khartoum and born in NC.
+He lived and studied in Dubai for 19 years before transferring to ODU.
+After graduating, he is going to do some research to fit for his job